-Caldicot School and Monmouth Comprehensive School have an Additional Educational Needs Base to provide for children who have additional learning needs.
+Caldicot School and Monmouth Comprehensive School have a Special Needs Resource Base (SNRB) to provide for children who have additional learning needs.

 Welsh Medium Secondary Education

 Monmouthshire has developed close links with neighbouring authorities Torfaen County Council and Newport City Council to provide Welsh Medium Education at Ysgol Gyfun Gwynllyw for the North of the County and Ysgol Gyfun Gwent Is Coed for the South of the County.